tetratelabs/istio-distro.io/content/en/istio-in-practice/multiple-ingress-gateways/_index.md

  You can read more about the configuration profiles and check components that are part of the profiles on [Istio's docs page](https://istio.io/latest/docs/setup/additional-setup/config-profiles/).

-Using [GetIstio](https://getistio.io) you can pass in the installation configuration profile name to install Istio.
+Using [Tetrate Istio Distro](https://getistio.io) you can pass in the installation configuration profile name to install Istio.
 For example, to install the demo profile, you can run this command:

 ```sh
 getistio istioctl install --set profile=demo